JoakimKv/flask_mysql_with_blogs/README.md

 - Then write the following in a web browser: localhost:5000/blogs or your own "server adress".

 - The flask app is running in a docker.
 The nginx and the mysql database is run on a ubuntu server, they are not dockerized and are run with services on the ubuntu server.
-The file 'blogs_seasons.conf' is needed to configure the different ports that are used to run the programs (the containarized apps: the 'Django app' and the 'Flask app').
+The file 'blogs_seasons.conf' with the use of nginx is needed to configure the different ports that are used to run the programs (the containarized apps: the 'Django app' and the 'Flask app').

 ## Environmental variables and secrets